dwmuller/cl-clr/README.txt

 - Elimination of the need to lookup types from names, other than during reading or loading, in all common usage cases.

-Some of these features could be incorporated directly in RDNZL, and in fact could perform better that way.
+Some of these features could have been incorporated directly in RDNZL.
+However, I eventually wanted to experiment with some low-level ideas for improving peformance and alternate methods for binding arguments to parameters, so it became expedient to write my own substrate.
+The project owes a deep debt to Edi Weitz and RDNZL, however.

 This package also tries to preserve these important features of RDNZL: